 Short Term Disability pays benefits when you cannot perform the regular duties of your job due to your illness or injury.
-You will receive benefits equal to 60% of your regular bi-weekly base pay determined as of your last day worked (including regular shift differential and excluding overtime and commissions).
+You will receive benefits equal to 60% of your regular weekly base pay determined as of your last day worked (including regular shift differential and excluding overtime).
 This benefit amount is payable to you for up to 25 weeks of disability.
 Benefits begin after you have been unable to work for seven consecutive calendar days.
 You must be under a doctor's care to be considered disabled.
-Your Short Term Disability benefits will be supplemented by any time you may have available in your Sick Bank or PTO Bank up to 100% of your regular bi-weekly base pay.
+Your Short Term Disability benefits will be supplemented by any sick or vacation time you may have available up to 100% of your regular weekly base pay.
 Please note that you must submit your claim for Short Term Disability benefits within 90 days from the date of the illness or injury that caused your disability to occur.